 Most importantly, just talk to the customer.
 Not only through email, call them.
 Communicate with them.
 Listen to their concerns and show them that you’re listening.
 You’ll be surprised what a client might teach you—not just about their own project, but the complexities of successful project management as a whole.

-Study an online Master of Project Management and discover where it can lead your career.
+Study an online Master of Project Management or MBA in Managing & Leading People and discover where it can lead your career.
 Speak to an Enrolment Advisor today for more about postgraduate study in project management on 1300 589 882.